s0up4200/ptparchiver-go/README.md

 # Define Deluge clients
 deluge:
-  seedbox3:
+  deluge1:
+    host: localhost # Deluge daemon hostname
-    url: http://localhost:8112 # Deluge WebUI URL
+    port: 58846 # Deluge daemon port
-    username: admin # Deluge WebUI username
+    username: admin # Deluge daemon username
-    password: deluge # Deluge WebUI password
+    password: adminadmin # Deluge daemon password
-    basicUser: "" # Optional HTTP basic auth username
+    basicUser: "" # Optional HTTP basic auth
-    basicPass: "" # Optional HTTP basic auth password
+    basicPass: "" # Optional HTTP basic auth

 # Define archive containers
 containers:
   qbit-container:
-    size: 5T # Total storage allocation
+    size: 5T
-    maxStalled: 5 # Stop fetching new torrents when this many downloads are stalled
+    maxStalled: 5 # Only for qBittorrent and rTorrent
-    category: ptp-archive # Torrent category/label
+    category: ptp-archive
-    #tags: # Optional qBittorrent tags (qBittorrent only)
-    #  - ptp
-    #  - archive
-    client: seedbox1 # Which client to use
+    client: qbit1
+    startPaused: false # Optional, add torrents in paused state

   rtorrent-container:
-    size: 8T # Total storage allocation
-    maxStalled: 3 # Stop fetching new torrents when this many downloads are stalled
+    size: 5T
+    maxStalled: 5 # Only for qBittorrent and rTorrent
-    category: ptp-archive # Torrent category/label
+    category: ptp-archive
-    client: seedbox2 # Which client to use
-    startPaused: true # Add torrents in a stopped state (optional)
+    client: rtorrent1
+    startPaused: false

   deluge-container:
-    size: 5T # Total storage allocation
+    size: 5T
-    maxStalled: 3 # Stop fetching new torrents when this many downloads are stalled
-    category: ptp-archive # Torrent label
+    category: ptp-archive
-    client: seedbox3 # Which client to use
+    client: deluge1
-    startPaused: true # Add torrents in a stopped state (optional)
+    startPaused: false # Optional, add torrents in paused state

   watch-container:
     size: 5T # Total storage allocation
     watchDir: /path/to/watch/directory # Directory to save .torrent files to

-fetchSleep: 5 # Seconds between API requests, do not set lower than 5
+fetchSleep: 5 # Seconds between API requests, do not set lower than 5 unless you want to get banned
 interval: 360 # Minutes between fetch attempts when running as a service (default: 6 hours)
 ```

 ### Container Settings Explained

 - `size`: Total storage allocation for this container.
 This is used by PTP to track total allocation, not for local space management.
 - `maxStalled`: When this many torrents in the container have stalled downloads (not uploads), the client will stop fetching new torrents until some complete or are removed.
 A download is considered stalled when it cannot progress due to no available peers.
-This setting works with qBittorrent, rTorrent, and Deluge containers but has no effect on watchDir containers.
+This setting works with qBittorrent and rTorrent containers but has no effect on Deluge or watchDir containers.
 - `category`: Category/label to assign to downloaded torrents (works with all clients)
 - `tags`: Optional tags to assign to downloaded torrents (qBittorrent only)
 - `client`: Which torrent client configuration to use for this container (required for qBittorrent, rTorrent, and Deluge containers)
 - `watchDir`: Directory to save .torrent files to (required for watchDir containers)
 - `startPaused`: Add torrents in a stopped/paused state (optional, works with all clients)

-Note: The `category`, `tags`, and `maxStalled` settings are only used with qBittorrent, rTorrent, and Deluge containers (except `tags` which is qBittorrent only).
-They have no effect when using watchdir mode, but setting them won't cause any issues.
+- `addPaused`: Alias for startPaused for backward compatibility

 You must specify either `client` for qBittorrent/rTorrent/Deluge or `watchDir` for watch directory mode.
 The two modes cannot be used together in the same container.